indeedeng/iwf/README.md

 * `SignalChannel` is for receiving input from external asynchronously.
 It's used with `SignalChannelCommand`.
 * `InterStateChannel`: for interaction between state executions.
 It's used with `InterStateChannelCommand`.

+## Client APIs
+Client APIs are hosted by iWF server for user workflow application to interact with their workflow executions.
+* Start workflow: start a new workflow execution
+* Stop workflow: stop a workflow execution
+* Signal workflow: send a signal to a workflow execution via iWF serv
+* Search workflow: search for workflows using a query language like SQL with search attributes
+* Get workflow: get basic information about a workflow like status
+* Get workflow data objects: get the dataObjects of a workflow execution
+* Get workflow search attributes: get the search attributes of a workflow execution
+* Reset workflow: reset a workflow to previous states
+* Get workflow results: get the workflow completion results (with or without waiting for completion)

+## Architecture
+A iWF application will host a set of iWF workflow workers.
+The workers host two REST APIs of WorkflowState `start` and `decide` using iWF SDKs.
+The application will call iWF server to interact with workflow executions -- start, stop, signal, get results, etc, using iWF SDKs.

+iWF server hosts those APIs(also REST) as a iWF API service.
+The API service will call Cadence/Temporal service as the backend.

+iWF server also hosts Cadence/Temporal workers which hosts [an interpreter workflow](https://github.com/indeedeng/iwf/blob/main/service/interpreter/workflowImpl.go).
+Any iWF workflows are interpreted into this Cadence/Temporal workflow.
+The interpreter workflow will invoke the two iWF APIs of the application workflow workers.
+Internally, the two APIs are executed by Cadence/Temporal activity.

 # How to run this server